eafit-apolo/apolo-users/docs/source/software/monitoring/nagios/nagios-core-4.4.1/installation.rst

 The objective is to configure Nagios to provide a Web interface, so it's necessary to write in the **httpd.conf** file the line **Listen <IP>:80**.
 In this generic installation, we will insert **Listen 80**, allowing every network interface to provide this service.
-We will also write in this file the definition of the ServerName.

 Finally, we will associate in **/etc/hosts** our **nagios_ip** with the **ServerName** set previously.